Rewards and Sanctions

 R4 = Full Colour.
 (90 points)

-- At the midpoint of each term, any student who has met or exceeded the reward point target automatically will get a postcard home from the Head of Year and a place on the House achievement scoreboard.
+- At the midpoint of each term, the top 8 students from each year group will get a postcard home from the Head of Year and a place on the House achievement scoreboard.

-- At the end of each term, all students with the necessary reward point score will be sent a congratulatory postcard from their Head of Year and will be entered in to each year group’s prize draw with a chance to win one of three £5 online vouchers or £10 book tokens (student chooses).
-All students entered for the draw will be notified with a virtual entry ticket.
+- At the end of each term, the top 8 students from each year group will be sent a congratulatory postcard from their Head of Year and will be entered into a prize draw with a chance to win one of two online vouchers: a £5 Amazon Voucher or a £10 book token (student chooses).
 The draw will be done at random using a computer programme.

 - Winners will receive their voucher via email and a letter from the Headteacher.